 Repairability: Ecodur readily bonds with existing Ecodur and acrylic topcoats with minimal preparation.
 Silicones require harsh chemicals and can only be repaired with compatible silicones.
 Acrylic coatings can be repaired with multiple products, but require thorough cleaning first.
 Single-ply systems require welding tools and patches to make repairs.

 UV Resistance: Acrylics and single ply systems will chalk and degrade by approximately 1 mil/year in normal conditions.
-Silicone edges will begin to curl with UV resistance.
+Silicone edges can begin to curl with UV exposure.
 As a natural mineral modified urethane, Ecodur will discolor, but will not be degraded by UV exposure.

 Heat Resistance: Studies are finding that the roof under a solar panel can reach temperatures exceeding 190F for up to 8 hours/day.
 As a result, researchers are finding early degradation of TPO and other roofing systems.
 Ecodur experiences no heat degradation to 212F or the boiling point of water.

 Length Of Current Formulation: Ecodur’s formulation has been consistent and successful for over 25 years.
 Only PVC and SPF have a longer track record.
 Silicone and EPDM have seen only minor changes over the past 20 years.
 Acrylics have been relatively consistent since the introduction of elastomeric about 15 years ago.
 TPO was created nearly 30 years ago as a cheap alternative to PVC, but has undergone multiple formulation changes due to failures.